Therapeutic & Deep Tissue Massage Therapy

 Treat your feet!

-Various techniques are used that may include joint manipulation, Orthopedic Assessment and testing, Trigger Point therapy and myofascial release where needed.
+Various techniques are used that may include, Orthopedic Assessment and testing, Trigger Point therapy, Myofascial release and Joint Manipulation.

 Purely for the light hearted client, who is seeking peace of mind and is wanting to relax the nervous system and soft muscle tissue.